marigold-dev/training-nft-2/README.md

   };
 ```

-Explanations:
+Explanation:

 - an `offer` is an NFT _(owned by someone)_ with a price
 - `storage` has a new field to store `offers`: a `map` of offers

-Also update the initial storage on file `nft.storageList.jsligo` to add `offers` field
+Update also the initial storage on file `nft.storageList.jsligo` to initialize `offers`

 ```ligolang
 ...